osynge/whatenv/README.md

 ## FAQ ##

-1. osweint_debounce fails asks for passwords and does not finish.
+1. whatenv_debounce fails asks for passwords and does not finish.

-osweint_debounce tries to use ssh to log into to each host via Ipaddress and hostname.
+whatenv_debounce tries to use ssh to log into to each host via Ipaddress and hostname.
 It will time out after 10 seconds attempting to contact each host so thiers no need to enter passwords.
 This will occure under normal operation.